 That stress builds in layers throughout the day

-That even if my dog didn’t “react,” the internal load was stacking
+That even if my dog didn’t “react,” the internal load was still stacking

 It's okay to set boundaries until it becomes habit